alainamstutz/CRTs_analyses_sample-size_simulations/stats_analyses_CRTs.md

 * Using cluster-specific models, i.e., mixed-models (GLMM): Interpretation: effect if an individual moves from a control CLUSTER to intervention CLUSTER. -> conditional effect
 * Using population-averaged models, i.e., Generalized estimating equations (GEE): Interpretation: effect if an individual from the target population moves from control to intervention. -> marginal effect
 There is an entire literature on when/how to use both of these models, and their benefit/challenges, most use mixed-models.
 "GEE expert": Liz Turner (https://scholars.duke.edu/person/liz.turner/publications)
 3. The same is true for SW-CRT, but more complex.
 In addition you need to account for time and the correlation structure is more complex.
+Check out: https://steppedwedgehog.blog/what-is-a-stepped-wedge-trial/

 ## ICC reporting
 1. It is good practice to report the ICC (and its 95%CI) in the results publication of a CRT, at least for the primary outcome, better, for all outcomes.
-In order for other trialists to use it, see e.g. ICC database: https://monash-biostat.shinyapps.io/CLOUDbank/
+For other trialists to use it, see e.g., ICC database: https://monash-biostat.shinyapps.io/CLOUDbank/
 2. It is good practice to report the ICC by arm.
-3. There are several ways how to calculate the ICC, most straight-forward way is one-way ANOVA by group
+3. There are several ways how to calculate the ICC, most straight-forward way is using one-way ANOVA by group

 ## Parallel CRT with baseline period
 1. "A common enhancement of a simple parallel CRT is to add an assessment of participants’ outcomes in a baseline period (before randomisation).
 Even if different participants are assessed at baseline and follow-up [i.e. cross-sectional sampling], the fact that they are sampled from the same cluster allows some control for cluster differences." -> https://www.bmj.com/content/360/bmj.k1121.long
-2. This is illustratively shown in the sample size calculator: https://clusterrcts.shinyapps.io/rshinyapp/ (switch between "Parallel" and "Parallel with baseline measure") and can yield a substantial increase in power!
+2. This is illustratively shown in the sample size calculator: https://clusterrcts.shinyapps.io/rshinyapp/ (switch between "Parallel" and "Parallel with baseline measure") -> can yield a substantial increase in power!
 See last chapter below.

 # Load packages